 - 1. The HBA will not condone any discussion or exchange of information concerning sensitive data (such as prices, cost, capacity or other pricing-related information) at any of its meetings or other meetings of competitors to which it is a party. - 2.
 The HBA will not condone any discussion of the division or allocation of markets or other efforts of any kind that aim to or may result in reducing competition between or among participants to the HBA meetings. - 3.
 In no case will the HBA members agree to adhere to any particular standard or guideline, except for the legal requirements, standards, capital requirements, consumer laws or other similar regulations and guidance issued by European or national regulatory authorities. - 4.
-If the HBA issues principles and recommendations for sound industry practices, such principles and recommendations are intended to be considered and, if appropriate, adapted by each firm as best suits its own business model, risk appetite and market situation through an unbiased decision, after an assessment that is conducted separately and independently from other firms.
+If the HBA issues principles and recommendations for sound industry practices, such principles and recommendations are intended to be considered and, if appropriate, adapted by each firm as best suits its business model, risk appetite and market situation through an unbiased decision, after an assessment that is conducted separately and independently from other firms.
 Such principles and recommendations are not meant to be prescriptive and therefore are not binding. - 5.
 On collection and dissemination of data and statistics, the HBA's activities and purposes will always be directed at providing general information and not to restrict competition.
 Participation will always be voluntary; data submitted should be historic, not forward looking and must be reported in an anonymized and aggregated form, under no circumstances should their individual source be identifiable, with the view to ensure that competitors do not receive information from which they could derive competitively sensitive data.
-Whether the data qualifies as historic depends on the nature of the data, and should be considered with respect to the average length of the underlying contracts.
 The HBA will not condone or facilitate the sharing of sensitive data among HBA members and to ensure the above it will anonymize/aggregate data received from its members before revealing it. - 6.
 The HBA will not sponsor or be party to agreements or practices, expressed or implied, which restrict its members' freedom in any way to make independent decisions in matters that affect competition. - 7.
 The HBA will not knowingly be a party to any agreement or practice that is aimed at persuading government agencies to impose restrictions that might give HBA members advantages over other industry competitors or otherwise restrict competition.

-PART III PROHIBITED ACTIVITIES
+PART III PROHBITED ACTIVITIES